erick-martins/emp-jshook/README.md

-# WebPrêmios App Hook
+# JSHook

-This package is used by LTM to control and inject functionality into a WebPrêmios based app
+It's a simple package to help create and control injected functionality into an javascript application.